cjhornung/CryptoClustering/README.md

 - Plotted data to see what's in the DataFrame

   ![df_market_data_hvplot](https://github.com/cjhornung/CryptoClustering/assets/134234019/3a98b3c8-d263-4e1c-ba81-11a6dd90eb60)
+## Find the Best Value for k Using the Original Scaled DataFrame

 - Plotted a line chart with all the inertia values computed with the different values of k to visually identify the optimal value for k.
   ![elbow_curve](https://github.com/cjhornung/CryptoClustering/assets/134234019/70ccaa0a-112b-4f82-a588-28003bb7a3bf)